metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 ### Blockable features

 Currently the set of blockable features contains:
-* `steal` - prevents mirrord sessions from stealing traffic in any way from the targeted pods
+* `steal` - prevents stealing traffic from the targeted pods;
-* `steal-without-filter` - prevents mirrord sessions from stealing traffic from the targeted pods, unless HTTP filter is used
+* `steal-without-filter` - prevents stealing traffic from the targeted pods, unless HTTP filter is used;
 * `mirror` - prevents mirroring traffic from the targeted pods.

 If you are not using the latest operator version, the set of supported blockable features might be different.